FitzwilliamMuseum/fitz-unlocking-miniatures/content/standard/home.md

         url: /pages/catalog
         title: Explore
     content: |
-      <p>Portrait miniatures were important signs of wealth and status in Elizabethan and Stuart England and often carried highly personal and symbolic meaning to their owners.
-They were an important part of English artistic tradition and much more popular than elsewhere in early modern Europe.</p>
-      <p>Made to fit within the palm of a hand, and often set within tiny lockets adorned with precious stones and enamel-detailing, English portrait miniatures need protection from the damaging effects of handling, light and moisture.
-Today, surviving examples are therefore typically viewed through the cover glasses of their lockets while set securely within dimly lit display cases in museums.
-The extraordinary detail and exquisite artistry of miniatures is hard to appreciate under these circumstances.</p>
+      <p>Portrait miniatures were important signs of wealth and status in Elizabethan and Stuart England and often carried highly personal, symbolic meaning to their owners.
+Made to fit within the palm of a hand, and often set within lockets adorned with precious stones and enamel detailing, English portrait miniatures need protection from the damaging effects of handling, light and moisture.
+Today, they are typically displayed within dimly lit display cases in museums, and the extraordinary detail and exquisite artistry of miniatures is therefore hard to appreciate.</p>
-      <p>This resource offers the opportunity to study a large number of these intricate portraits of men and women of a previous age in greater detail than has ever before been possible.
-Unlock for yourself centuries-old secrets surrounding the artists, the sitters, the materials used and more.</p>
+      <p>This resource offers the opportunity to study a large number of miniature portraits of men and women of a previous age in greater detail than has ever before been possible.
+Unlock for yourself centuries old secrets surrounding the sitters, the artists, the materials used and more.</p>

   - type: feature_box
     fb_type: double